 Because of this, these two cards actually make for an excellent team.
 With both cards in your wallet, you can always choose the card that will give you the best value in a given moment.
 The Freedom Flex can handle all purchases in that quarter’s category while the Chase Freedom Unlimited® can earn more on anything else.
 The Chase Freedom Unlimited® is also handy if you happen to max out your spending caps on the Freedom Flex‘s categories.
 Hit that cap and your category earnings drop to just 1%.
 With Chase Freedom Unlimited®, you would earn 1.5%.

 Best signup bonus: Tie

-Both Chase cards have identical signup bonuses, so this isn’t a huge factor in deciding which card you choose.
-To maximize your signup bonus, however, consider adding the Chase Sapphire Reserve® to the mix.
-Without it, your maxed out signup bonus can be worth $800.
-Transfer your points to the Chase Sapphire Reserve® and your $800 are now worth $1,200 toward travel purchases at the Chase Ultimate Rewards program.
+Both Chase cards have identical signup bonuses.
+To maximize your signup bonus further, consider adding the Chase Sapphire Reserve® to the mix.
+Without it, your signup bonus can be worth $200.
+Transfer your points to the Chase Sapphire Reserve® and your $200 is now worth $300 toward travel purchases at the Chase Ultimate Rewards program.

 Best intro APR: Tie

 Once again, the Chase Freedom Flex℠ and Chase Freedom Unlimited® share this feature.
 Both offer a 0% intro APR on purchases for 15 months.
 Even the revert APRs on these cards are the same: 14.99% to 23.74% variable.

 A flexible Hyatt business card with a huge 75,000 point bonus.